yusufabdo20/get_users_task/README.md

 4-run [ flutter pub get ] in Terminal

-5-Start and run on your physical Device or Visual device or Emelytor
+5-Start and run the project on your physical Device or Visual device or Emelytor

 Yusuf Abdulfattah